 RIST (Reliable Internet Stream Protocol)

 RIST, which stands for Reliable Internet Streaming Protocol, is a low-latency, high-availability protocol suitable for long-distance applications.
-It is an open-source, open-specification transport protocol designed for reliable video transmission over lossy networks with low latency and high quality.
+It is an open-source, open-specification transport protocol for reliable video transmission over lossy networks with low latency and high quality.
 It is currently under development within the “RIST Activity Group” of the Video Services Forum.

 MSS (Microsoft Smooth Streaming)